MicrosoftDocs/windows-dev-docs/windows-apps-src/design/basics/xaml-basics-ui.md

 > [!NOTE]
 > You can learn more about layout using **RelativePanel** in the [Layout panels](https://docs.microsoft.com/windows/uwp/layout/layout-panels#relativepanel) article.
 Take a look, and then experiment with some different layouts by setting **RelativePanel** attached properties on **TextBlock** and **GridView**.

-## Part 3: Add a DataTemplate control to display your data
+## Part 3: Add a DataTemplate object to display your data

-Now, you'll create a [DataTemplate](https://docs.microsoft.com/uwp/api/windows.ui.xaml.datatemplate) control that tells the **GridView** control how to display your data.
+Now, you'll create a [DataTemplate](https://docs.microsoft.com/uwp/api/windows.ui.xaml.datatemplate) object that tells the **GridView** control how to display your data.
 For a full explanation of data templates, see [Item containers and templates](../controls-and-patterns/item-containers-templates.md).

 For now, you'll add only placeholders to help you create the layout you want.
 In the [XAML data binding](../../data-binding/xaml-basics-data-binding.md) tutorial, you'll replace these placeholders with real data from the **ImageFileInfo** class.
 You can open the ImageFileInfo.cs file now if you want to see what the data object looks like.